teddybear082/CrueltySquadVR-Modloader/README.md

 Only use this mod on an official purchased version of the game.

 **This is also in an BETA (TESTING) STATE!!!
-Back up EVERYTHING Cruelty Squad associated before trying this version of the modloader**
+Back up EVERYTHING Cruelty Squad associated before trying this version of the modloader.
+Especially your SAVES!
+Crashes that happen with the VR mod right now (which I am looking into) could corrupt your save game so make sure you back it up.**

 Post any issues to the Issues tab of this Github so I can keep track of them.
 Or you can contact me on the Cruelty Squad discord modifications channel or on the Flat2VR discord server.